-Condition 4 of EL9293 required the licence holder to prevent or minimise so far as was reasonably practicable, any harm to the environment arising from the activities carried out under the licence.
+Condition 4 of EL9662 required the licence holder to prevent or minimise so far as was reasonably practicable, any harm to the environment arising from the activities carried out under the licence.
 Condition 2 of the exploration activity approvals required the licence holder to carry out the activity in compliance with Part B of the Exploration code of practice: Environmental management.

-The RC drilling program on EL9293 was completed, and all plant and equipment were removed from the site.
+The diamond drilling program on EL9662 were completed, and all plant and equipment were removed from site.
 A full assessment against the Exploration code of practice: Environmental management was not completed but the following observations were made:

-- No evidence of environmental harm was observed at the sites visited during the site inspection.
+- No evidence of environmental harm was observed at most of the sites visited during the site inspection (Figure 1, Figure 2 and Figure 3).